Safe & Explainable Robotics: Verification, Safety Cases & Ethics Training Course

 Artificial Intelligence (AI) for Mechatronics

-21 HoursThis instructor-led, live training in Taiwan (online or onsite) is aimed at engineers who wish to learn about the applicability of artificial intelligence to mechatronic systems.
+21 HoursThis instructor-led live training in Taiwan (online or onsite) is tailored for engineers interested in applying artificial intelligence to mechatronic systems.

 By the end of this training, participants will be able to:

-- Gain an overview of artificial intelligence, machine learning, and computational intelligence.
+- Obtain a comprehensive understanding of artificial intelligence, machine learning, and computational intelligence.

-- Understand the concepts of neural networks and different learning methods.
+- Grasp the fundamental concepts of neural networks and various learning methodologies.

-- Choose artificial intelligence approaches effectively for real-life problems.
+- Effectively select appropriate artificial intelligence approaches for real-world challenges.

 Multimodal AI in Robotics

-21 HoursThis instructor-led, live training in Taiwan (online or onsite) is aimed at advanced-level robotics engineers and AI researchers who wish to utilize Multimodal AI for integrating various sensory data to create more autonomous and efficient robots that can see, hear, and touch.
+21 HoursThis instructor-led, live training in Taiwan (online or onsite) is designed for advanced robotics engineers and AI researchers who aim to leverage Multimodal AI to integrate diverse sensory data, creating more autonomous and efficient robots capable of seeing, hearing, and touching.

 - Develop AI algorithms for sensor fusion and decision-making.